Key Information About Twelve-Step Programs

 When it was first conceived, this program made multiple specific references to God as the higher power to which people should turn their lives.
 Understandably, this turned some people off as they didn’t necessarily believe in God or didn’t necessarily believe in such an entity in the way that it was traditionally presented.

 The good news is that the language accompanying each step has been modified to appeal to a more secular audience.
 Most notably, instead of turning your life over to God, you can turn your life over to any power other than yourself.
-This power could be a trusted friend, a medical professional, or anything else you believe can help you obtain and maintain a sober lifestyle.
+This power could be a trusted friend, a medical professional, healthcare and behavioral health professionals or anything else you believe can help you obtain and maintain a sober lifestyle.

 If you believe in God, the program still makes allowances for the fact that there are many different ways to do so.
 Typically, references to God are now accompanied by the words as you understand Him.
 This type of phrasing may also be more palatable to those who are agnostic in their beliefs.
 Agnostics are people who aren’t sure if God exists but are open to the idea of this being true.